 5- You may simply be a more slow and steady type of writer.
 Lots of us are.
 The other Chris is.
 NaNo works really well for some people's creative process, but it's far from the only way to fly.
 If you're not the 50,000 words in 30 days type, THAT DOESN'T MEAN YOU'RE NOT A WRITER!
 It doesn't mean you'll never write a novel.
-It just means that an insane month of insanity is not your cup of Bailey's and hot chocolate.
+It just means that a wild month of überchaos is not your cup of Bailey's and hot chocolate.
 Find a way that does work and let us freakazoids get our extreme ridic on without you.

 6- When it's over, recognize that you just participated in an event where quantity trumps quality, and that is almost the exact opposite of what art usually is (quality over quantity).
 If you're serious about whatever you produce from NaNo, your work has only just begun.
 There are a lot of other parts to the process.
 Give them as much enthusiasm as you give NaNo, and you're cooking with gas.
 Don't...and you'll probably just have a draft of something you did once tucked away in your bureau drawer for a long, long time.

 7- A lot of writers will get prickly about NaNo for the same reason that quaint New England villages hate being overrun by leaf peepers.
 Try to appreciate that they spend all twelve months (not just the one) taking this stuff very seriously, and how it can feel to have an extra half million loud and rowdy people show up who get self-righteously pissed off every time they dare to offer a little perspective that they're probably not writing a straight-to-print masterpiece.
 Yes, these writers probably shouldn't be dismissive of an artist who's just doing things in a different way.
 They certainly shouldn't be derisive because that's just their ego talking and they're just being unfair.